cantstopcoding/js_caroline_dambrosio_designs_backend/js-project-ooo.md

 Migrations
 Model classes
 Associations
-[] 9.
+[x] 9.
 Test your models and associations in the console Create some seed data
 Adjust migrations as needed
 PART 2: Routes, Controllers, Serializers